 I set my plein-air easel up on the edge of the dunes, slightly elevated above the beach.
 Though the weather was not the warmest, I'd found an idyllic sunny spot nestled between mounds of dune grass.

 The beach spread out in front of me, the grasses gently swayed and the sound of the sea drifted with the breeze – a magical landscape if ever there was.

 - Image size: 25.4cm x 30.5cm (10" x 12")

 - Ground: canvas panel

 I've published this painting as it arrived home.
-It needs a little 'tickle' after which I'll update this page, include some more photos of it and make it available to buy.
+It needs a little 'tickle' after which I'll update this page, and include some more photos of it, before making it available to buy.